joanseg/The-Positioning-Manual/chapters/10-Risk.md

 It's easy to think of risk solely in terms of risk tolerance.
 But the investment advice/wealth management world has a more nuanced take on risk, and this is beneficial to us here.

-The key insight from the investment advice/wealth management world is to distinguish between someone's emotional and intellectual response to risk, and their ability to withstand a financial loss.
+The key insight from the investment advice/wealth management world is to distinguish between someone's emotional and cognitive response to risk, and their ability to withstand a financial loss.

 This actually gives us three ways to look at your relationship to risk:

-- **Risk tolerance**: Your emotional and intellectual response to risk.
+- **Risk tolerance**: Your emotional and cognitive response to risk.
 - **Risk capacity**: Your ability to withstand a financial loss.
 - **Risk profile**: A synthesis of the above two, which defines your relationship to risk.
 This is the single most useful of these three ways of looking at risk.